-The Butterfly House was first used as a game larder between 1869-1889 by the Colquhoun family, who owned the Chartwell Estate between 1830 and 1921.
-In 1924, Churchill and Philip Tilden, his architect, converted the larder to a summer house by removing the east wall.
-In 1946 it was converted again, this time to a Butterfly House.
-Churchill used it for raising caterpillars, chrysalises, etc. He received advice from butterflies expert L. Hugh Newman who owned a butterfly “farm” in nearby Sidcup.
+The Butterfly House was first used as a game larder between 1869 and 1889 by the Colquhoun family, who owned Chartwell between 1830 and 1922, when Churchill bought the estate.
+Two years later Philip Tilden, his architect, converted the larder to a summer house by removing the east wall.
+In 1946 it was converted to a Butterfly House.
+Churchill used it for raising caterpillars and chrysalises.
+He received advice from butterflies expert L. Hugh Newman, who owned a “butterfly farm” in nearby Sidcup.
 Lady Churchill planted buddleia, lavender and other nectar-rich flowers in order to encourage the butterflies.
 Sir Winston changed the walk from gravel to turf and stepping stones in 1950.

 Butterflies: A Lifetime Interest

 Churchill became fascinated with butterflies as a young officer stationed in India, where they were colorful and prolific.
 Years later, in 1939, and again after the war, he determined to propagate them at Chartwell.
-L. Hugh Newman, who supplied butterflies and chrysalises, the events in Finest Hour 89, Winter 1995-96, starting at page 34; a .pdf can be downloaded by clicking here:
+L. Hugh Newman, as David Riddle states, was his chief supplier.

 He took the breeder for a walk round the grounds and gave a general idea of his plans.
 The expert then gave advice and went into technical details.
 Mr. Churchill said very little.
 Rather like a penny dropping in the butterfly man’s mind, you could almost hear him thinking: “Ah, I’ve got the old boy.
 He’s not nearly as clever as I thought.
 This is one sphere in which I know a lot more than he does.”